-A political activist, and member of the South African Communist Party, in 1965 Sylvia Neame was given a four-year prison sentence under the Suppression of Communism Act, with two two-year sentences to run concurrently.
-She was later also charged and found guilty of advocating violence, but fortunately was acquitted on appeal.
+A political activist, and member of the South African Communist Party, Sylvia Neame was given a four-year prison sentence in 1965 under the Suppression of Communism Act, with two two-year sentences to run concurrently.
+She was later also charged, and found guilty, of advocating violence, but was acquitted on appeal.

-Altogether Neame was incarcerated for some three years, being released in 1967.
-She wrote the script for Imprisoned following her release, with the book being based partly on diary entries that she detailed in minute handwriting on tissue paper while she was in jail.
+Altogether Neame was incarcerated for almost three years and released in 1967.
+She wrote the script for Imprisoned following her release and the book is based partly on diary entries that she detailed in minute handwriting on tissue paper while she was in jail.
 Below is an excerpt describing Christmas day spent at Barberton in 1965:

 And then we stood around since there was nothing else to do.
 The jubilant singing doubled in volume on the other side.
 The drumming sounded particularly good.
 ‘Gosh, I wish we could join them,’ somebody said.

 The wardress on duty that day, Miss Wilkin, whom we sometimes called ‘Pomposity’, stood in the boiler room listening to the singing and watched us as we stood around with nothing to do.
 Suddenly something seemed to strike her.
 ‘Dis onregverdig dat die nie-blankes kan sing en dans, and julle blankes kan niks doen nie,’ she said…

 A little later a grille was opened for us, not the grille at the entrance to our section but out in the courtyard, next to Matron Bester’s office.
 Then followed the opening of a grey door and we were escorted into a passage to the left and finally into a room on the left of the passage.
 We found ourselves in what was called ‘the hospital’.
 A wardress told us that we could go up to the large window on a side of the room.
 We did so.
 The pale green venetian blinds were down and the window was closed but we could see through into a large courtyard.